Ronnie Scott

 About

-A/Prof Ronnie Scott is a novelist, comics scholar, studio leader in the Bachelor of Arts (Creative Writing), and co-director of the non/fictionLab, a world-leading interdisciplinary research group.
-According to the Guardian, 'He writes frequently about intimacy and obligation and the ways that lives can turn on the briefest of encounters'.
+A/Prof Ronnie Scott is a novelist, comics scholar, studio leader in the Bachelor of Arts (Creative Writing), and co-director of the non/fictionLab, an interdisciplinary research group.

-In the BA (Creative Writing), Ronnie coordinates the capstone studio COMM2652 Creative Writing Project and is third-year Academic Advisor, focusing on helping students to develop rigorous, challenging writing practices and sustainable careers.
+In the BA (Creative Writing), Ronnie coordinates the capstone studio COMM2652 Creative Writing Project and is third-year Academic Advisor, focusing on helping students to develop challenging writing practices and sustainable careers.

 Research fields